phnx-im/docs/src/spec/glossary.md

 A set of keys known to users that the owning user has a [connection](authentication_service/connection_establishment.md) with.

+### Welcome Attribution Info encryption key

+A symmetric key used to encrypt information in the [Welcome Attribution Info](#welcome-attribution-info).

 ### Friendship encryption key

-A symmetric key used to encrypt the credential information attached to KeyPackages, as well as the WelcomeAttributionInfo.
-This key is never rotated.
+A symmetric key used to encrypt the credential information attached to AddPackages.

 #### Future work: Rotate friendship encryption key